ArinW/upgraded-Reddit-search-system/README.md

-# Reddit Tech Job-Related Post Recommendation System
+# Reddit Tech Job-Related Post Search System

-This project presents an intelligent Reddit crawler and recommender system tailored for job seekers in the tech industry.
+This project presents an intelligent Reddit crawler and search system tailored for job seekers in the tech industry.
 Unlike Reddit’s native keyword search—which is limited, noisy, and poorly suited for complex queries—our system surfaces the most relevant job-related posts based on a rich, curated set of user-defined interests.

 ## Motivation